Home / Resume / Marketing / Digital Marketing

 After

-Designed and executed 25 A/B tests on landing pages over 6 months, increasing form submission rate from 3.8% to 6.1% and generating 400 additional leads per quarter.
+Designed and executed 25 A/B tests on landing pages over 6 months, lifting form submission rate from 3.8 percent to 6.1 percent and generating 400 additional leads per quarter.

 Before